eduarddlabal/eduarddlabal/README.md

 https://git.edcs.cz/eduard.dlabal

-## Welcome! 👋
+## Welcome!
-I am an electrical engineering student.
-I code in C, C++ and Python, specializing in microcontroller programming.
-I am also an enthusiast of Linux, computer networks, and cybersecurity.
-In connection with this, I am building my own home lab with several servers and learning to work with Mikrotik network devices.
+My name is Eduard Dlabal, I am 17 years old and I am a student of electrical engineering with a enthusiasm for electronics, all kinds of tinkering, smart homes, computers, programming, and computer networks.